MicrosoftDocs/quantum-docs/articles/install-overview-qdk.md

 - Extensions for Visual Studio Code and Visual Studio
 - Ability to submit Qiskit, Cirq, and provider-specific formatted applications to the Azure Quantum service

-The Azure Quantum service provides:

-- Access to quantum computing and optimization simulators
-- Access to third-party quantum hardware and simulators
-- Support for Azure CLI management

 ## Sign up for the Azure subscription

-To access and work in the Azure Quantum service, you need an Azure subscription.
+To access remote quantum hardware and utilize all the features in the Azure Quantum service, you will need an Azure subscription.
 If you don't have an Azure subscription already, create a [free account](https://azure.microsoft.com/free/).

 Once you have a subscription, use the following section to configure your preferred development environment.